Moejay10/DFT/README.md

     - ..
 (Contains scripts that were used in this project to construct and extract data)

-- Data
-This folder contains files for preparation of data, such as atom positions for DFT calculations.
+- **Data**: This folder contains files for preparation of data, such as atom positions for DFT calculations.

   - Layer
     - ..
 (All POSCAR files that were constructed regarding the 2D layered structures)

-- Results
-This folder contains all the results produced from the post analysis from the DFT calculations.
+- **Results**: This folder contains all the results produced from the post analysis from the DFT calculations.

   - Bulk